 This project addresses the question of a negative articulation of immanence in the work of Gilles Deleuze.
 It does so by attending to and emphasizing certain concepts or terms, within this work, that undermine the equation of immanence with worldly affirmation.
 The concern, however, is not to propose a new, alternative figuration of ‘Deleuze’, since this could have the effect of reproducing an inheritance that it is necessary to oppose.

 Affiliate Project 2015-16

-This project—which continues the research I pursued under the theme Conversion Remains—consists of a series of studies organized around the concepts of literality and vertigo.
-I contend that these concepts articulate modalities of reality that are incommensurable with the logic of conversion.
-The text is specifically concerned with the ways in which such incommensurability problematizes and/or is foreclosed by conversion’s power of remediation.
+This project consists of studies organized around the concepts of literality and vertigo, which might be said to articulate modalities of reality that are incommensurable with the logic of conversion.
+Of specific concern are the ways in which such incommensurability problematizes and/or is foreclosed by conversion’s power of remediation.

-My interest is to articulate a refusal of remediation—drawing, for instance, on Bersani, Deleuze, Hartman, Laruelle, Sexton, Sharpe, and Wilderson—and to do so according to the “non.”
+The aim of the project is to articulate a refusal of remediation according to the ‘non.’
 This non is essential without being universal: it is not that which connects, brings together, or mediates all beings; it is that which is denied through the promise of such mediation.

 Genealogy, Contemporaneity, Intermattering

 ICI Project 2012-14

-When we think of conversion, we think of a past marked by Christianity and colonization.
+The thought of conversion is often linked to a past marked by Christianity and colonization.
 Less frequently addressed is the way that conversion remains—no longer as explicit Christian colonialism, but more precisely as a logic.
-This project examines the afterlife of the logic of conversion, one that plays itself out at various sites: the affective, embodied registers of gender and race, the demand set forth by new media for interactive flexibility, and the tendency to see our existence as secular rather than religious.
+This project examines the advancement of the logic of conversion, one that plays itself out at various sites: the constructions of race, the demand set forth by new media for interactive flexibility, and the tendency to see contemporary existence as secular rather than religious.

-I seek to unveil the disseminated modalities in which the logic of conversion remains, and to pose against them a logic of intermattering: one that articulates how co-existing descriptions of the material universe immanently and endlessly undermine, relay, or superpose each other.
-I do so by drawing on the concept of diaspora, the insights of queer theory, the quantum physics-based philosophy of François Laruelle, and the religio-racial politics of Malcolm X.
+Barber seeks to observe the disseminated modalities in which the logic of conversion remains, and to pose against them a logic of intermattering: one that articulates how co-existing descriptions of the material universe immanently and endlessly undermine, relay, or superpose each other.
+He does so by drawing on the concept of diaspora, recent debates in queer theory, the quantum physics-inflected philosophy of François Laruelle, and the political theology of Malcolm X.